ryanzzheng570/Software-Engineering-Project/README.md

  Heroku: https://dashboard.heroku.com/apps/minishopifygroup5

  ### Current State
+ - Shops can be created and added
+ - Shops can be searched by using the name or tags
+ - Customers can add items to their cart
+ - App is running on Travis CI and Heroku

  ### Plan For Next Sprint
- - Allow merchants to create stores and customers to search for stores by name
- - Get app running on Travis CI and Heroku